Give us a call now (632)681-1823 or Download our free Ebook

 But with so many out in the market, how do you choose the best one?
 By best, we mean it’s like the parting of the Red Sea when you pass through a group of mosquitoes untouched.
 Read on, as we’ll tackle which mosquito repellent is most effective.

 There are 3 kinds of solutions for this problem: wristbands, natural, and synthetic (read: branded) lotions & sprays.
-We’ll take a close look at each one and evaluate how helpful they really are at keeping mosquitoes at bay.
+We’ll take a close look at each one and evaluate how helpful they really are in keeping mosquitoes at bay.

 You may have seen these in some health clinic or medical boutique packaged in a clear, small plastic bag.
 It may have natural ingredients like citronella, or even a synthetic solution such as DEET on a small portion of the band.
 It may even have tiny device that creates mosquito-repelling sound waves.
 Sounds pretty cool, huh?